CabezasGonzalezJavier/MyVocabulary/README.md

 # MyVocabulary
-My Vocabulary is android app about learning new language.
+My Vocabulary is android app about storage your vocabulary for learning new language or learning more vocabulary in your mother language.
 <p align="center">
     <img src="https://github.com/CabezasGonzalezJavier/MyVocabulary/blob/master/MyVocabulary.jpg" alt="Web Launcher"/>
 </p>